Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

 ## OpenMP

 -   OpenMP uses a shared memory paradigm
-    -   Open MP is a multithread model, within a single process.
+    -   OpenMP is a multithread model, within a single process.
         Communications between threads are implicit.
 The management of communications is under the responsibility of the compiler (and the operating system).